SciML/PolyChaos.jl/docs/src/index.md

 Or just fork and/or star the repository:

 Julia's package manager works nicely with Github: simply install the hosted package via `Pkg.clone` and the [repository's URL](https://help.github.com/articles/which-remote-url-should-i-use/).
-A so-called fork is created with
+A fork is created with

 ```julia
 Pkg.clone("https://github.com/timueh/PolyChaos.jl")